-For graduation with the MD degree, students must fulfill the requirement in the current Student Handbook (listed below).
+For graduation with the MD degree, students must fulfill the requirement in the current Student Handbook, listed below.
 Because these requirements can change, all students, particularly those returning from a Leave of Absence or from the Graduate School of Biomedical Sciences, should be sure that they have reviewed this current information.
 Students may consult with their Learning Communities Mentor or the Associate Dean for Student Affairs with any questions pertaining to these requirements.
 EPC rev. 010615

-- 1. For entering classes through 2009: successful completion of required pre-clerkship courses. - 2.
-For entering classes 2010 and later: successful completion of required FOM1 and FOM2 courses. - 3.
-Successful completion of Core Clinical Experiences (CCE). - 4.
-Successful completion of all components of the required Interstitial Curriculum (ISC).

-- 5. Required Subinternship (Internal Medicine, Family Medicine, Pediatrics, Acute Care Surgery, General Surgery, Pediatric Surgery, or other subinternship approved by the Educational Policy Committee (EPC) as the required subinternship.) - 6.
-Required Electives 24 weeks of elective credit (see 4th yr. grad. table below; MD/PhD students may apply 12 credits from their MDP-741 course to meet 12 of the 24 elective credit requirement)
+- 1. For entering classes 2010 and later: successful completion of required FOM1 and FOM2 courses. - 2.
+Successful completion of Core Clinical Experiences (CCE). - 3.
+Successful completion of all components of the required Interstitial Curriculum (ISC). - 4.
+Required Subinternship, also called the Acting Internship.
+This includes Subinternships in Internal Medicine, Family Medicine, Pediatrics, Acute Care Surgery, General Surgery, Pediatric Surgery, or other Required Subinternship/Acting Internship as approved by the Educational Policy Committee. - Required Advanced Studies Electives \24 weeks of elective credit (\see 4th yr. grad. table below; MD/PhD students may apply 12 credits from their MDP-741 course to meet 12 of the 24 elective credit requirement)